 With the introduction of factory system, thousands of persons began to be employed under one roof.
-The job of hiring people for the organisation was given to one man, who later on was assigned the responsibility of recruitment, selection and placement personnel.
-This of led to the emergence of personnel officer in the first place and personnel manager, later on.
+The job of hiring people for the organisation was given to one man, who later on was assigned the responsibility of recruitment, selection and placement of personnel.
+This led to the emergence of personnel officer in the first place and personnel manager, later on.